And1F/CodeWars/0000_README.md

 <br>

 ### 0084_growth_of_population.cpp
-Calculates the iterations (years) until a specific amount of people is reached based on population growth and immigration https://www.codewars.com/kata/563b662a59afc2b5120000c6/train/cpp
+Calculates the iterations (years) until a specific amount of people is reached based on birth rate and immigration https://www.codewars.com/kata/563b662a59afc2b5120000c6/train/cpp

 <br>